 - Smaller file sizes save storage and bandwidth

-- Works for printing too
+- Works great for social media, websites, and printing

 Logos, Icons, and Illustrations → PNG

-- Edges and lines stay crisp
+- Hard edges and fine lines stay crisp — no blurring around text

-- Supports transparent backgrounds
+- Supports transparent backgrounds (great for logos used over different colors)

 Screenshots → PNG